kaiekubjas/exact-solutions-in-low-rank-approximation-with-zeros/README.md

 ## Macaulay2 code: orbits.m2
 This file contains the code that computes the orbit representatives and orbit sizes of zero patterns in Table 7.

+## Macaulay2 code: linearRelations.m2
+This file contains the code that computes all linear (and affine) relations among critical points for  the constrained low-rank approximation problem when the constraints are given by l random linear relations in the entries x_(i,j).

 ## Julia code: crit_points_nxn_corank1_one_zero.jl
 This file contains the code that computes the critical points of constrained corank 1 approximation (in the square case) with zero pattern S={(1,1)}.
 The number of solutions appear in Table 2.